xolox/dedupfs/README.md

+# DedupFS: A deduplicating FUSE file system written in Python

 The Python script `dedupfs.py` implements a file system in user-space using FUSE.
 It's called DedupFS because the file system's primary feature is deduplication, which enables it to store virtually unlimited copies of files